QuentinRa/blog.quentinra.dev/tools/git/notes/reference.md

 As the title implies, you can reference a user, an issue, or a pull request inside a commit.
 We are usually doing this, because GitHub will add inside the issue/pull request a link to the commit.

-I took some screen for one of my old repositories
+I took some screens of one of my repositories

 ![Referencing issue - GitHub](images/ref-commit.png)